josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🧠_Psychological_Containment/🌫️_memory_fogging.md

 ## 🏮 Footer

-*Memory Fogging* is a living node of the Polaris Protocol.
+*🌫️ Memory Fogging* is a living node of the Polaris Protocol.
 It documents how systemic actors manipulate sequence, coherence, and confidence to corrode testimony and self-trust.

 > 📡 Cross-references:
+>
 > - [🧠 Psychological Containment](./README.md) — *index of inner sabotage tactics*
 > - [🌀 Confused Feed as Containment](./🌀_confused_feed_as_containment.md) — *incoherence as systemic tactic*
 > - [🕯️ Hope Withholding](./🕯️_hope_withholding.md) — *emotional suppression overlap*